programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Having finished crafting the historical scenario, it is time to save it for distribution.
 First, click the gear-shaped icon to switch to the "Map" tab.
 Next, enter a name for the scenario, as well as a short (1-2 sentence) description.

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-26.png" alt="The Map tab is open with a sample name of "Programming Historian Map" and Description of "A sample map for Programming Historian."" caption="Figure 24.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-26.png" alt="The Map tab is open with a sample name of 'Programming Historian Map' and Description of 'A sample map for Programming Historian.'" caption="Figure 24.
 Making the universal settings for a map before saving it" %}

 Finally, click "File" -> "Save," and type an easy-to-remember file name.
 Do *not* change any information under the "Random Map" area, since you are not making a Random Map.
 Custom scenarios are automatically saved in the game's default "mod" folder (see above), specifically `/0ad/mods/user/maps/scenarios/`.